The Latest Car Finance News & Advice

 Written by Will Marsh | Jun 16, 2025 12:59:32 PM

-What Is SORN?
+What Is a SORN?

 SORN is a notice to the DVLA that your car is off-road and not going to be appearing on public roads in future.
 If you choose to SORN a car that has outstanding tax, this will be refunded, helping you recover some extra cash in the process.
 The term SORN can seem a little confusing at first, but it just means that you want to remove a car from the road.

-When Might A SORN Be Used?
+When A SORN Applies

 There’s a few different scenarios where you might want to declare your car off-road.
 Let’s take a look at each below.